-This No Bake Healthy Peanut Butter Balls Recipe is a LaraBar copycat recipe.
-I like them better than LaraBars and they are super simple to make and more than half the cost.
+This no-bake healthy peanut butter balls recipe is a LaraBar copycat recipe.
+I like them better than LaraBars and they are super simple to make and less than half the cost.

 The great thing is they taste just like raw peanut butter cookie dough.
 They are a lot healthier so I can give them to my children often and not worry about them eating a bunch of junk.
 I roll them into balls, hence the name, peanut butter bites but you could shape them any way you like.

 The only tricky part of this recipe is that a food processor really does work best.
-Click here to see some of the most popular food processors.
-After my husband watched me try other methods, he went out and bought me a food processor so I didn’t ruin my blender.
+After my husband watched me try other methods, he went out and bought me a food processor so I didn't ruin my blender.

 Hopefully, it should pay for itself in a month or two since we make a batch of these every few days and they cost significantly less than LaraBars.
 Another thing I want to point out is that dates are getting easier to find.
 We bought ours at Costco, plus they have them in the bulk section at Winco.

 As for the peanuts, it makes a huge difference in what peanuts you use.
 If you make them and they don't taste peanuty, you probably need to try a different brand of peanut.
 The best ones I've found are in the bulk section at my natural food health store.